 Communication efforts may be planned or responsive.
 Planning a communications strategy is easier when preparing for specific events, but campaigns should also plan messaging to frame arguments and be ready when events arise that require a response or create a communications opportunity.
-Predictable messaging opportunities include elections, debates on relevant laws and policies, court hearings, or symbolic days or events, such as the International Day for the Elimination of Racial Discrimination.
-It is worth doing a little research to find out if international bodies are planning to release any reports or statements related to your issue.
-Other communication opportunities are unpredictable, such as an incident of police abuse or social unrest, but may generate public debates on racism or inequality, integration, violence and security problems, tensions in police-community relations, or poor police morale.
+Predictable messaging opportunities include elections, debates on relevant laws and policies, court hearings, or symbolic days or

+• The who, what, where, when, and why